 I hereby hold harmless and release and forever discharge the Synod from all claims, demands and causes of action which I, my heirs, representatives or any other persons acting on my behalf of my estate have or may by reason of this authorization.

 I am over 18 years of age and am competent to contract in my own name.
-I have read this release before signing below and fully understand the contents, meanings and impact of this release.
+I have read this release before

 Signature

 Date